Longburn railway station: History

 From 1890 at least 8 railway houses were built.
 By 1980 there were three railway houses.
 A stationmaster's house was built by WMR in 1887 and occupied by a NZR stationmaster from May 1887.
 By 1896 there was a station building, platform, cart approach, loading bank, urinals and a loop for 23 wagons.

 From 1892 to 1929 there was a Post Office at the station.
 By 1892 there was a goods shed, which in 1911 was noted as 40 ft x 30 ft.

 £1,336 was allocated for a new joint NZR/WMR station, with verandah, built on the Awapuni side of the junction, which opened on 23 October 1905.
 By then WMR trains were running through to Palmerston and beyond.
 To cater for the change, the Junction Hotel was rebuilt in 1906.
 By 1911 the station had a loading bank, cattle and sheep yards, crane and a loop for 60 wagons, extended to 83 wagons in 1942.
 In 1923 electric lighting was added.

 On 8 December 1908, the WMR was absorbed into the NZR and Longburn lost its significant interchange status.
 However the Foxton Branch was retained and only closed in 1959.
 The line to Palmerston North was rerouted via the Milson Deviation from 1962.

 On Sunday 25 February 1962 a new station building opened to the north of the Junction station, with a luggage and parcels office (17'-0” x 9'-6”), booking office (26'-6” x 16'-0” overall), and staff room (18'-6” x 9'-6”), conveniences, a passing loop, three loops, goods shed, loading bank, loading shelter and an unformed road to the station.

 Sunday 5 July 1981 was the last day Longburn was open to passengers.
 It remained open for goods and parcels until 13 October 1986, though a 1985 report said the station building was derelict, but 4 platform lamps remained.
 In 1995 the station building and platform were extant.

 Longburn signalbox, which had been south of the 1906 station, was moved to Feilding in March 2021.
 From 1901 there was block working between Palmerston North and Longburn.
 In 1908 tablets were added, though removed between Longburn and Foxton from 22 August 1932.

 Private sidings existed from 1884, belonging at various times to Manawatu Cheese & Butter Co, Beale & Co's slaughter house, Longburn Freezing, Kiwi Bacon, Karanga Meat, National Mortgage & Agency, Co-operative Wholesale Society, Kairanga Dairy, Rongotea Dairy and Sanitarium.
 In 1999 Kiwi Co-operative Dairies opened a new cheese powder plant.

 Manawatū River bridge

 About 2.5 km south of Longburn the NIMT crosses the Manawatū River on a 366 m long bridge.
-It replaced the original 361 m timber bridge, which was about 1 km further upstream, from 18 October 1960.
+It replaced the original 361 m timber bridge, which was about 1 km further upstream, from 18 October 1960 and cost £170,000.
 Work on the original bridge started in 1882.
 The 20-span bridge has steel girders, resting on reinforced concrete piers.